nkamatam/Exams/AWS CDA - Other AWS Services.md

 		* The queue acts as a buffer between the component producing and saving the data, and the component recieving the data for processing.
 This means the queue resolves issues that arise if the producer is produving work faster than the consumer can process it, or if the producer or consumer are only intermittently connected to the network.
 		* Cool Down and Spike situations have to be handled separately using auto scaling.
 * Standard Queues:
 	* Unlimited number of transactions per second.
 They guarentee that the message is delivered at least once.
-However, occasionally (because of the highly-distributed architecture that allow high throughput), more than one copy of a message might be delivered out of order.
-Standard queues provide best-effort ordering which ensured that messages are generally delivered in
+However, occasionally (because of the highly-distributed architecture that allow high throughput), _more than one copy_ of a message might be delivered out of order.
+Standard queues provide **best-effort ordering** which ensured that messages are **generally delivered** in the same order as thet are sent.
-		*
+* FIFI Queues:
+	* The FIFO queue complements the stan

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjExODg3NTAxMSw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTEzMTc3NTMxMTEsNzMwOTk4MTE2XX0=
 -->